richardwaters9049/street-group/README.md

 ### Dashboard Components

 -   **File Upload**: Users can select a CSV file using the file input field and upload it by clicking the "Upload CSV" button.

 -   **Parsed Data Display**: Parsed data from the uploaded CSV file is displayed below the upload section.
 Each entry in the CSV file is displayed in a structured format, showing relevant information.

 ### Code Overview

 -   **Dashboard Component**: The dashboard is implemented using Vue.js and Inertia.js, allowing for a dynamic and reactive user interface.

 -   **CSV Upload Handling**: The uploaded CSV file is processed on the server-side using Laravel controllers.
 The `CsvController` handles the file upload, while the `ParserController` parses the CSV data.

 -   **Data Parsing Logic**: The parsing logic is implemented in the `ParserController`.
 It reads the uploaded CSV file, processes each row of data, and returns the parsed data to the client.

 -   **Database Integration**: In a real-world scenario, instead of saving CSV files to a public directory, you would likely save the parsed data to a database.
 This can be achieved by modifying the `CsvController` and `ParserController` to store the data in your preferred database.

 ## Getting Started

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine with `git clone https://github.com/richardwaters9049/street-group.git` or download it as a ZIP file.

-2. For this project I'm assuming you already have composer and node already installed.
+-   For this project I'm assuming you already have composer and node already installed.
 If not, you can follow the instructions on the official Laravel website: https://laravel.com/docs/8.x#installation.

+2. CD into the project directory and run `composer install` to install PHP dependencies.

 3. Install JavaScript dependencies using npm or yarn: `npm install` or `yarn install`.

--   I have created this command to install your dependencies and run the project.

-    bun install && bun run dev && php artisan serve

-    or

-    npm install && npm run dev && php artisan serve

 -   My project uses bun but npm should still work fine.

+4. I have included a .env already configured for the project.
+If you wish to use your own database, you can update the.env file with your database credentials.

+5. Generate an application key: `php artisan key:generate`.

+6. Run database migrations: `php artisan migrate`.

+7. Run the programme: `php artisan serve` and `npm run dev`.

 Once the project is up and running you can create a dummy admin using the register page.
 You can then log in using the dummy admin credentials.